borj404/VottunSDK/README.md

 ## Setup

-Replace the content in lines 3-4 (between "") with your own _App ID_ and _API key_, which you can easily obtain by accessing your [Vottun account](https://app.vottun.io/).
+Replace the content in lines 3-4 (between the quotation marks) with your own _App ID_ and _API key_, which you can easily obtain by accessing your [Vottun account](https://app.vottun.io/).

+Enter your _email_ on line 5 to use the Custodied Wallets functions.

 ## Running the script